kingwingfly/encrypt-config/encrypt-config/README.md

 <!-- CHANGELOG -->
 ## Changelog
-- 0.5.x -> 1.0.x: no feature difference between linux and others
+- 0.5.x -> 1.0.x: no feature difference between linux and others; user define cache size
 - 0.4.x -> 0.5.x: Cache inside `Config` now behaves **totally** like a native cache.
 Changes will be saved as `Config` dropped automatically.
 - v0.3.x -> v0.4.x: Cache inside `Config` now behaves more like a native cache.
 Changes will be saved as `ConfigMut` dropped automatically.
 - v0.2.x -> v0.3.x: Now, multi-config-sources can be saved and loaded through `Config` in one go.
 But `add_xx_source`s are removed.
 By the way, one can defined their own sources by implementing `Source` trait while `NormalSource` `PersistSource` `SecretSource` are still provided.